Talk to Me twins Danny and Michael Philippou on their spooky new movie Bring Her Back | ScreenHub Australia - Film & Television Jobs, News, Reviews & Screen Industry Data

 They needn’t have worried.
 Bring Her Back is a triumph backed in by rave reviews.
 A darker, more tragic film, it makes Talk to Me seem like a teen comedy in comparison.
 ‘We wanted to commit to a different energy,’ Michael says.

-‘It’s a horror movie with a stronger connection with character and drama thing, which goes against our instincts of fast, punchy YouTube stuff.
+‘It’s a horror movie with a stronger connection with character and drama, which goes against our instincts of fast, punchy YouTube stuff.
 Can we tell a snowballing story that spirals out of control in a contained way?
-That’s that was the challenge.’
+That was the challenge.’

 Oscar-nominee Sally Hawkins (Blue Jasmine, The Shape of Water) delivers one of her most compelling turns ever as Laura, the deceptively cheery foster mum from hell.
 ‘She’s just a master and able to conquer anything that she puts her mind to, always bringing such realism and humanity, but she’d never tackled a character quite like this,’ Danny says.
 ‘I couldn’t even fathom her bringing that skill set to this, and it was such an honour to be able to work with her.’